a327ex/emoji-merge/README.md

 ```

 The main thing of note here is the `main.any_button_hot` variable, which is set to true if any button is being hovered over.
 When this is the case, we don't want to drop emojis whenever the player left clicks, and so we set this variable here and use it in `arena:update` when we're checking for input to drop the next emoji.

+This is an example of a kind of rules-based code, where there's a rule needed "above" all buttons, and thus it makes sense to add some code to it outside the class for that kind of button.
+Technically, for this particular example, it could have been done so that in the `emoji_button` class, it would check for activity with `main.pointer` and set `main.any_button_hot` accordingly.
+The problem with this is that some buttons are `emoji_button` objects, while others were created locally because they were one-offs.
+Now we'd have to create some general button code that all buttons would implement, or just repeat the setting of `main.any_button_hot` for each type of button manually...
+In both cases it's a worse solution than just doing it here, in the update function, in a rules-based manner.

+There's also the fact that for some types of UI code, doing them in each object just doesn't work that well.
+For instance, consider the setting or unsetting of objects' selection state.
+More specifically, consider that you can select multiple objects by holding shift, and then if you click on one object without using shift, it unselects all others and selects that one alone.
+You could code this in an action-based manner, with all relevant code inside each button object, but it would feel much more natural to code that logic above all objects, in an updat efunction, and handle the coordination of selections/unselections that way.
+Quite a lot of editor-like UI code functions like this, and it's a decent example of where rules-based UI code works better.

 Next: